Zylann/godot_voxel/doc/source/performance.md

 ### Workarounds

+Note: you don't have to do them all at once, picking just one of them can improve the situation.

+- Increase `voxel/threads/main/time_budget_ms` to a value higher than frame time (by default it is about 16 ms).
+However this can slowdown FPS while meshes are updated.
-- Turn on `debug/settings/stdout/verbose_stdout` in project settings (most effective fix, but has drawbacks because it prints a lot, and was intented as a debugging feature)
+- Or turn on `debug/settings/stdout/verbose_stdout` in project settings (most effective fix, but has drawbacks because it prints a lot, and was intented as a debugging feature)
 - Or turn off `display/window/vsync/use_vsync` in project settings (not as effective, but improves performance)
-- Or turn on `display/window/vsync/vsync_via_compositor` in project settings (not really a fix but can improve performance in windowed mode)
+- Or turn on `display/window/vsync/vsync_via_compositor` in project settings (not as effective but can improve performance in windowed mode)

 ### Explanation